RichardYCX/Pneumonia_Classifier/README.md

 # Pneumonia_Classifier
-deep learning pneumonia classifier using transfer learning.
-Model achieves 96% accuracy.
-A web widget was created to upload photos for live classification
+Deep learning pneumonia classifier using transfer learning.

+Model achieves **96%** accuracy.

+A web widget was created using *volia* to upload photos for live classification